LazaUK/SLM-Phi-3-MLFlow/README.md

 - [Inference of Phi-3 with MLFlow runtime](https://github.com/LazaUK/SLM-Phi-3-MLFlow/tree/main#inference-of-phi-3-with-mlflow-runtime)

 ## Option 1: Transformer pipeline
-This is the easiest option to build a wrapper, if you want to use a HuggingFace model with the MLFlow's _experimental_ **transformers** flavour.
+This is the easiest option to build a wrapper if you want to use a HuggingFace model with MLFlow’s _experimental_ **transformers** flavour.
-1. You would require relevant Python packages from MLFlow and HuggingFace.
+1. You would require relevant Python packages from MLFlow and HuggingFace:
 ``` Python
 import mlflow
 import transformers
 ```
-2. Next, you should initiate a transformer pipeline, by referring target Phi-3 model in the HuggingFace registry.
-As can be seen from the _Phi-3-mini-4k-instruct_'s model card, its task is of a "Text Generation" type.
+2. Next, you should initiate a transformer pipeline by referring to the target Phi-3 model in the HuggingFace registry.
+As can be seen from the _Phi-3-mini-4k-instruct_’s model card, its task is of a “Text Generation” type:
 ``` Python
 pipeline = transformers.pipeline(
     task = "text-generation",
     model = "microsoft/Phi-3-mini-4k-instruct"
 )
 ```
-3. You can now save your Phi-3 model's transformer pipeline into MLFlow format, and provide additional details such as the target artifacts path, model configuration settings and inference API type.
+3. You can now save your Phi-3 model’s transformer pipeline into MLFlow format and provide additional details such as the target artifacts path, specific model configuration settings (model_config), and inference API type:
 ``` Python
 model_info = mlflow.transformers.log_model(
     transformers_model = pipeline,